kach/nearley/.github/CONTRIBUTING.md

   can sometimes kill performance. :-(
 * _Not_ introduced any new dependencies.
 Check in with a maintainer if you think you need a dependency.
-* Documented your changes --- new features should be mentioned in the README.
+* Documented your changes: new features should be mentioned in the docs, which are located in `/docs`.
+Edit the relevant `/docs/md/*.md` file in Markdown, and then (in a separate commit) run `npm install && node make.js` from the `/docs` directory to compile. the documentation pages.